horisystems/fxdatapi/README.md

 	response := currensees.WeeklyAverage(from_date, to_date)
 	fmt.Println(response)

+	// Retrieve the monthly average for a specific month and year response := currensees.MonthlyAverage(year, month)
+	fmt.Println(response)

 	// Get all margins and spreads for a specific date allMarginsSpreads := currensees.GetMarginsSpreads(username, day, month, year)
 	fmt.Println("All Margins and Spreads:", allMarginsSpreads)